nuomizai/DRL-SIM/README.md

 python generate_data.py
 ```

-Then, copy the value of E-R social graph into `self.V['relationship']` in `env_setting.py`, and config other evnironment parameters there.
+Then, copy the value of E-R social graph into `self.V['relationship']` in `env_setting.py`, and config other environment parameters there.

 After that, run the training and testing process by